Paul was home on leave when the bombing of Pearl Harbour occurred

 Paul Hayes was a true patriot in every sense of the word.

-Being a member of Post #553, he held many offices
+Being a member of Post #553, he held many offices.

-one being most proud of was commander.
+One being most proud of was acting commander.

-nd Paul started a few traditions for our post,
+He started a few traditions for our post,

 The "Avenue of the Flags"